 You’ll be flying through products and pamphlets like it’s NOBODY’S business.
 A week from now you might not remember the name of the countertop you picked or the specific brand of the tile flooring you choose (or your own name).
 It’s important to keep track of what you need to choose/have chosen and to do this effectively, you’ll need the following:

-- Dividers.
+- DIVIDERS.
 As many as you need to compartmentalize the spaces in your home.

-- A box.
+- BOX.
 Whether it’s a simple cardboard one or a pretty one, a box that is approx 18×18 will be SUPER handy for all of your samples.
 This is their home, make sure they sleep there every nite so you aren’t searching hell’s half-acre every day for bits n’ pieces scattered around.

 - Three pens that live in your binder or in your box.